webDva/jekyll-now/_drafts/optimize-2d-platformer.md

 The game is a 2D platformer.
 It's small and extremely simple, hence the name "Super Simple and Small 2D Platformer Game."

+It's, honestly, the best looking game I've made yet, because the visual design is so extremely minimalistic and thus polished.
+To be funny, you can say that good graphics are often the cause of lag.

 [You can play it here](https://webdva.github.io/Super-Simple-and-Small-2D-Platformer-Game/public_html/index.html).

 It's an HTML5 game made with the Phaser framework.
-I used Typescript, my first use of the language.
+I used Typescript, my first use of it and its encapsulated ES6.

 You can also view the [full source code here](https://github.com/webDva/Super-Simple-and-Small-2D-Platformer-Game).